heba-ali2030/job-status/README.md

-draft for job status
+Draft for job status.md
-It is an electronic draft to help people in getting stamped job status from their organization
+#It is an electronic draft to help people in getting stamped job status from their organization
-steps:
+##steps:
-     #Faculty name
+     *Faculty name
-     #Job title
+     *Job title
-     #Thesis details
+     *Thesis details
-     #duration
+     *duration
-     #time to receive the original required one
+     *time to receive the original required one